 Lakes generally accumulate the substances and materials that flow into it, including nutrients.
 Since testing began in 2003, the trend for phosphorus in the surface water tracked upward.
 The 2008 and 2009 concentrations were significantly higher than other years of testing, which pulled the trendline up.
-Since 2010 total phosphorus steadily increased, moving at or above the target range in 2018 and 2019.
+Since 2010 total phosphorus steadily increased, averaging at or above the target range since 2018.

-There are ways to remove phosphorus, such as mechanical harvesting and heavy rain events that create excess flow.
+There are ways to remove phosphorus, such as mechanical harvesting and heavy rain events that create strong mixing and outflow.
 However, it is much easier to prevent excess nutrients from entering the lake.
 For this reason, it is vital that residents around the lake fertilize and use their land responsibly to prevent phosphorus from reaching the lake.